ballerina-platform/module-ballerina-toml/README.md

 }
 ```

-The TOML document of the `map<anydata>` structure can be shown as below.
+The TOML document of the `map<json>` structure can be shown as below.

 ```toml
 str = "string"